kazukiminemura/golf_advisor/Readme.md

 python golf_swing_compare.py --reference REF.mp4 --test TEST.mp4 --model human-pose-estimation-0001.xml
 ```

+Use `--step` to start playback paused for frame-by-frame analysis.
+During
+playback, press the space bar to pause or resume and use the left/right arrow
+keys to step through frames while paused.

 The script outputs a single numerical score representing the average difference between the two swings.
 Lower scores indicate more similar swings.